pvcraven/2017_web_security/source/data_validation/data_validation.rst

 Why is Data Validation Important?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 	Client side validation is important because it involves the end user.
 	Without client side validation the end user would have no way of knowing if their input was accepted or denied.
 Client side also prevents bad data from being taken in from good intent users.
 Server side validation is important because it involves the last line of defense to prevent bad data from being taken in.
-	Server side validation prevents incorrect values from being taken in from malicious users.
+Server side validation prevents incorrect values from being taken in form malicious users.
 If we take the example from above ("What is data validation") the malicious code could pass client side validation.
 This is why it is important to not only have client side validation for the user, but server side validation for the security of the website.
 	[Weinstock-Herman]_

 Conclusion